Optimized Piecewise Affine Abstractions of Neural Networks with Learnable Activation Functions: Optimized PWA for Entire Network

 We are given a total weight budget $W \geq 0$.
 We will assume \emph{feasibility}: i.e, $\sum_{i=1}^N \decor{w}{i}{1} \leq W$. \item[Output:] Choose a set of $N$ items, choosing precisely one item from each option such that (a) the total weight of chosen items remains within the budget $W$ and (b) the total value of the chosen items is maximized. \end{compactdesc} \end{problem}

-\begin{restatable}{theorem}{moknapsacknpcomplete} The (decision version) of the multi-option knapsack problem is \textbf{NP}-complete. \end{restatable} Proof is provided in Appendix~\ref{appendix:proof-theorem3}.
-Choosing an optimal abstraction for a KAN reduces to a multi-option knapsack problem: \begin{inparaenum}[(a)] \item Each option corresponds to a single unit $\decor{\psi}{i}{j,k}$ and thus, there are as many options as the number of units in the KAN; \item For each option corresponding to the unit $\decor\psi{i}{j,k}$, each item corresponds to a choice of the number of pieces $\decor{p}{i}{j,k} \in [1, k_{\max}]$ for the piecewise linearization $\decor\psihat{i}{j,k}$, the weight is given by the product $\decor{W}{i}{j,k} \times \decor\err{i}{j,k}$, wherein $\decor\err{i}{j,k}$ is obtained from the trade-off table discussed in Section~\ref{sec:optimal-pwa-univariate-fun}, and the value for each item is given by the number $ - \decor{p}{i}{j,k}$, so that more pieces in the linearization has less value. \item The weight budget $W$ is the same as the total error budget $\delta$. \end{inparaenum}
+\begin{restatable}{theorem}{moknapsacknpcomplete} The (decision version) of the multi-choice knapsack problem is \textbf{NP}-complete. \end{restatable} Proof is provided in \ifextendedversion Appendix~\ref{appendix:proof-theorem3}. \else the extended version~\cite{Schwartz+Others/2026/Optimized}. \fi Choosing an optimized abstraction for a NN reduces to a multi-choice knapsack problem: \begin{inparaenum}[(a)] \item Each option corresponds to a single unit $\psi_{i,j}$ and thus, there are as many options as the number of units in the KAN; \item For each option corresponding to the unit $\psi_{i,j}$, each item corresponds to a choice of the number of pieces $p \in [1, k_{\max}]$ for the piecewise linearization $\psihat_{i,j}$, with weight $\decor{w}{i,j}{p} = p$, the number of pieces itself, and value $\decor{v}{i,j}{p} = -S_{i,j} \times \err_{i,j}(p)$, wherein $\err_{i,j}(p)$ is the minimum error achievable using $p$ pieces for unit $\psi_{i,j}$, obtained from the trade-off table discussed in Section~\ref{sec:optimal-pwa-univariate-fun}.
+Using more pieces for a unit lowers its error $\err_{i,j}(p)$ and hence raises its value $\decor{v}{i,j}{p}$, at the cost of a larger weight. \item The weight budget $W$ of Problem~\ref{MOK-Problem} is the same as the total piece budget $B$. \end{inparaenum} Maximizing the total value $\sum_{i,j} \decor{v}{i,j}{p_{i,j}}$ subject to the weight budget $B$ is therefore the same problem as minimizing the total weighted error $\sum_{i,j} S_{i,j} \times \err_{i,j}(p_{i,j})$ subject to the piece budget $B$, as desired.

-Let us assume a multi-option knapsack problem instance with $N$ options, each having $k$ items.
-Further, the weights $\decor{w}{i}{j}$ and the budget $W$ are all natural numbers.
-The dynamic programming formulation is based on a value function that we will denote $\MO(i, \hat{W})$ that asks for the optimal selection of items considering options $i$ until $N$ (inclusive) and with a weight budget $\hat{W}$.
+Let us assume a multi-choice knapsack problem instance with $N$ options, each having $k$ items.
+The dynamic programming formulation is based on a value function that we will denote $\MO(i, \hat{W})$ that asks for the optimal (maximum) total value obtainable by selecting items from options $i$ until $N$ (inclusive) with a remaining weight budget $\hat{W}$.

-The optimal answer is obtained by computing $\MO(1, W)$ through memoization. \begin{theorem} The dynamic programming algorithm for multi-option knapsack runs in time $O(W N k)$. \end{theorem} In the setting of optimal KAN abstractions, we will assume that every error $\decor\err{i}{j,k}$ is a whole number multiple of some small constant $c$ and the total error budget $\delta = W \times c$.
+The optimal answer is obtained by computing $\MO(1, W)$ through memoization. \begin{theorem} The dynamic programming algorithm for multi-choice knapsack runs in time $O(W N k)$. \end{theorem} In the setting of optimized NN abstractions, the weights $\decor{w}{i,j}{p} = p$ are natural numbers by construction, and the weight budget $W$ is instantiated as the total piece budget $B$.
+Unlike an error-valued budget, this requires no additional quantization assumption.
 The running time complexity is linear in the network size, since $N$ is the number of units in the network.